Medically reviewed by Vicky Davis, FNP

 Pills aren’t the only way out of the anxiety or depression holes.
 In fact, they’re only part of the big-picture solution.

-Depression can be treated with a variety of therapies, including medication, lifestyle modifications and various forms of psychotherapy.
+Depression can be treated with support groups, including medication, lifestyle modifications to reduce stressors, relaxation techniques and various forms of psychotherapy.

-CBT helps mental disorder sufferers to recognize bad thinking patterns that may let anxiety or depression stay in the driver’s seat, when you want control back.
+According to the BMJ, CBT helps mental disorder sufferers to recognize bad thinking patterns that may let anxiety or depression stay in the driver’s seat when you want control back.

 We’ve talked more about CBT in our guide, What Is Psychotherapy & How Does It Work?.